-An excellent counterpart to the Strengths-based Model in education/parenting is the Positive Pedagogy approach which, when applied correctly by educators and parents, fosters the development of the above mentioned qualities in children.
-It has been widely practiced by many modern educational systems in such countries as the United Kingdom, the Scandinavian countries, the United States or Canada.
-Its presence at Early Years provisions and schools seems to be even more justified now as it not only supports children’s well-being and overall development, but it also prepares them for their future professional life no matter wether they decide to become entrepreneurs or seek employment.
+An excellent counterpart to Strength-Based Learning in education is Positive Pedagogy which, when applied correctly by educators and parents, fosters the development of the above mentioned qualities in children.
+It has been widely practiced by many modern educational systems.
+Its presence in Early Childhood provisions and schools seems to be even more justified now as it not only supports children’s well-being and overall development, but it also prepares them for their future professional life – no matter wether they decide to become entrepreneurs or look for employment.

-As educators/parents we need to remember that although any time is good to begin supporting our students’/children’s natural talents and developing their positive attitudes, the best results are always achieved by offering our support as early as possible.
-If we are attracted to the Strengths-based Model and understand its benefits, we probably should be aware that the expected outcomes valued in this model will be just by-products of the effective application of the Positive Pedagogy and Enabling Environments approaches at any level of our students’ education.
-This means that our students/children will have already developed their awareness of their own talents and skills together with self-confidence should they have been offered effective support during their Foundation Years and later on up until their teenage years.
+As educators we need to remember that although any time is good to begin supporting our students’ natural talents and developing their positive attitudes, the best results are always achieved by offering our support as early as possible.
+If you feel attracted to the Strength-Based Approach and understand its benefits, you should probably be aware that the expected outcomes valued in this approach will be just by-products of the effective application of the Positive Pedagogy and Enabling Environments approaches at any level of our students’ education.
+This means that our students will have already developed their awareness of their own talents and skills together with self-confidence should they have been offered effective support during their Foundation Years through their teenage years.

 Here is a few tips how to support children on every day basis using the principles of Positive Pedagogy and the Strengths-based Model: